 - The Western World’s 500 Greatest Books – An excellent collection of over 500 books from Western civilization with links to where you can read them on Project Gutenberg.

-- Great Literature of the Eastern World – I couldn’t find an equivalent book of Eastern books online but this book apparently covers the major works of prose, poetry and drama from China, India, Japan, Korea and the Middle East.
+- Great Literature of the Eastern World – I couldn’t find an equivalent book of Eastern books online but this book apparently covers many major works.

 - Planet Ebook – Read 80+ free classic books for free on your computer or mobile device.